 Chair Mullooley (AP&P) introduced Dean Coon and Jamie Hogan (Student Affairs) to answer any questions concerning the proposed abolition of APM 415.
 Jamie Hogan introduced the proposed Student Concerns Table and Dean Coon stated that the dispute resolution tribunal had never been used to her knowledge.

 Senator Ram (University-wide) stated that most of the APM sections mentioned on the Student Concerns Table referred to the Student Petitions Committee as the main body dealing with disputes.
-However, APM 419 appears to be out of date and refers to an executive order that has been replaced.
-Senator Ram asked whether this item should be sent back to AP&P to examine all APM sections to examine whether additional revisions are needed.
+However, APM 243 on student petitions only applies to petitions regarding academic requirements and refers to an executive order that has been replaced.
+Senator Ram asked whether this item should be sent back to AP&P to examine all APM sections in the Student Concerns Table to examine whether additional revisions are needed before repealing APM 415.

 Dean Coon answered that executive orders have indeed modified the dispute resolution process and made the campus policy in question impossible to actually use.